 On the date of the Master hearing, we appeared in Immigration court and submitted amended Asylum application with supplemental materials.
 We inquired if the court would start the clock, and the Immigration Judge advertised to “check later.”
-Two days after the case was placed on Individual calendar, and there were no longer delays “caused by the applicant” we checked the automatic system, and the clock was still stopped.
+Two days after the case was placed on the Individual calendar, and there were no long delays “caused by the applicant” we checked the automatic system, and the clock was still stopped.

 Ms. Shautsova submitted a motion to the IJ asking to restart the clock.
 Right after the motion was filed, she contacted IJ’s secretary to make sure the IJ had a chance to review the motion.
 The same day, the clock was restarted and Mr. Samir received his EAD shortly.

 CANCELLATION OF REMOVAL APPLICANT WAS CLEARED OF INADMISSIBILITY CHARGE